The First Round Consulting Interview: Everything You Need to Know

 In second round interviews, you’ll find more of the same types of questions you’ve already prepared for: case studies and fit/behavioral questions.
 But there will be some differences:

 - Older/more senior interviewers.
 At this stage, you may notice your interviewers have a few gray hairs.
 You’ll meet with Senior Engagement Managers, Associate Principles and Partners.

 - More focus on fit/behavioral questions.
 For your first round interviews, we recommended focusing mostly on case studies in your preparation.
-Now you need to spend more time polishing answers for consulting behavioral interview questions.
+Now you need to spend more time polishing fit question stories.

 In the second round, all the candidates can case.
 Your interviewers want to know that you are someone they want to work with and who they feel comfortable putting in front of their clients.
 Make sure you have stories ready to address typical fit questions.

 - More non-profit focused cases.
 We suggested focusing on profit-driven cases in your first round interview prep.
 While there will still be a good number of these in the second round, there will be more non-profit case questions.
 These could include: